writefreely/go-akismet/README.md

 #### Contributing

-Patches welcome!
-This library was primarily developed for use in [Commento](https://github.com/adtac/commento), so priority of features and bug fixes from me will probably follow requirements there.
+We welcome all contributions!
+We intend to maintain this library, particularly for use in [WriteFreely](https://github.com/writefreely/writefreely).

 #### Testing